Rich Reel

 Exposure to NVIDIA Tegra2 / Windows CE.

-- Software - 20 years experience - LabVIEW, C, some C++ - PC side real-time instrument control,
+- Software - 20 years of experience - Very strong LabVIEW,

 audio processing algorithms and a range of web, DOS and other utilities.